MHM-lab/MHM-lab.github.io/_pages/use_LLMs.md

 - **Permitted**: Language refinement (grammar, style, conciseness).<br>
 - **Accountability**: Authors remain fully responsible for accuracy, originality, and ethical standards.
 Only verified content may be published.<br>
-- **Compliance**: LLM use must follow (a) the journal or conference policies and (b) the graduate school rules, if the work is part of a thesis.
-Where required, LLM use should be declared.
+- **Compliance**: LLM use must follow (a) the policies imposed by a journal or conference and (b) the graduate school rules, if the work is part of a thesis.
+Where required, the use of LLMs should be declared.

 ---